 Dr. O’Beck gave me concrete, lab-proven results on how coffee improves performance and methods for getting it inside the body.
 Yet he warned me not to divulge this secret.
 The information was being forwarded to regulating agencies to determine if they should be banned or allowed.
 I gave him my solemn promise.
 After getting off the phone, I changed my mind.

 A promising method is snorting.
-Now, I know you cocaine users will get excited just looking at the below picture, but sorry for the disappointment – there’s no high.
+Now, I know you cocaine users will get excited just looking at the below picture, but you’ll be disappointed—there’s no high.
+I gave the method a try, however.

-coffee linesFifteen minutes later, I went for a 6-mile run and did four minutes faster than usual.
+I waited fifteen minutes after snorting, and went for a 6-mile run.
+Did four minutes faster than usual.
 Not bad, but I’m after super-human performance.

-Another method with potentially great results is bathing in a tub of strong coffee.
+Another method involves bathing in a tub of very hot, strong coffee, which facilitates absorption through the skin.
 I took a ninety-minute bath with steaming hot water and 24 cups of finely ground coffee.
 I got bored laying in the tub, so I started giving myself a full wash.
 Big mistake.
 By rubbing in the coffee, I ended up with a very dark, fake tan for days.
-The coffee grounds took so long to clean after my bath that I lost my edge by the time I started running.
+Cleaning the tub afterward was very time-consuming.
+It caused me to lose my edge by the time I started running.
 This method is too much hassle.

 Finally, I tried direct injection.
 I made a thick syrup from high-caffeine beans and applied a rope tourniquet.

 I’ve given up my pursuit of coffee-fueled, super-human, running performance.
-From now on, I’ll enjoy coffee the regular way.
+From now on, I’ll enjoy coffee the regular way—from a cup.